Skip to main content

 You can use arrays in regular queries just like with all other data types.

-Derived functions can be used to create and transform arrays.
+Derived functions can be defined to create and transform arrays.

 create function my_arr() -> Array